giskook/ed25519_bench/README.md

 # ed25519_bench

-this resp is the bench test with golang std ed25519 and rust ed25519-ladek.
+this project is the bench test against golang std ed25519 and rust ed25519-dalek(version 1.0.1).

 to run the bench: